DennisPSmith5676/PY_Poll_Challenge/README.md

 # PY_Poll_Challenge
-tabulate the resuths of the election using Python
+tabulate the results of the election using Python